splunk/security_content/docs/_posts/2021-11-22-windows_service_created_with_suspicious_service_path.md

 * Service_Start_Type

+#### How To Implement
+To successfully implement this search, you need to be ingesting logs with the Service name, Service File Name Service Start type, and Service Type from your endpoints.

+#### Known False Positives
+Legitimate applications may install services with uncommon services paths.

 #### Kill Chain Phase
 * Privilege Escalation
 * Lateral Movement

-#### Known False Positives
-Legitimate applications may install services with uncommon services paths.

 #### RBA